hsnice16/react-Inclusive-Mart/README.md

   - Sort by Price
   - Slider to filter by Price Range

-- You can also share your filtered preference with your family and friends, by copying the address URL and then share it with your loved ones
+- share your filtered preference with your loved ones, by sharing the address URL
-- You can also add items in your Cart and can add/remove the item in (or from) your WishList
+- add/remove Items in (or from) your WishList

-On **Cart** page
+- add Items in your Cart

-- To add items in your Cart, you have to Log In first
+From **Cart** page

-- If you have logged in then you will see the list of the items that you have added to your Cart.
-You will also see the price card containing the total amount that you have to pay.
+- see the price card, containing total amount that you have to pay.
-- You can increase/decrease the quantity of an item
+- increase/decrease the quantity of an item
-- You can also remove the item from your Cart, or can add/remove the item in (or from) your WishList
+- add/remove Items in (or from) your WishList

-On **WishList** page
+- remove Items from your Cart

-- To add items in your WishList, you have to Log In first
+From **WishList** page

-- If you have logged in then you will see the list of the items that you have added to your WishList.
+- remove Items from your WishList
-- You can also add the item in your Cart, or can remove the item from your WishList
+- add Items in your Cart

 ---